 Straight Talk was chosen by the United States Fire Administration and its national partners to be highlighted as 1 of only 8 exemplary prevention and intervention programs in the U.S. for the Arson Awareness Week "Prevent Youth Firesetting."
 Read More

-A family-oriented program targeting youth 8 - 17 who exhibit behaviors associated with the misuse of fire (playing with matches or lighters, using accelerants, firesetting, fireworks, bottle bombs, arson, etc.).
-It is also for youth who have observed others playing with fire or who are at risk for experimentation.
+A family-oriented program targeting youth 8 - 17 (for children less than 8 years contact us for options) who exhibit behaviors associated with the misuse of fire, such as: playing with matches or lighters, using accelerants, firesetting, fireworks, bottle bombs, arson, etc. It is also for youth who have observed others playing with fire or who are at risk for experimentation.
 Firefighters, arson police, social workers, an injury prevention nurse, an occupational therapist, lab personnel, and burn survivors teach the medical, social, legal, and financial consequences associated with the misuse of fire.
 Youth and their families receive interactive education and techniques to promote a safe home environment and prevent injuries.
 Straight Talk is provided to families free of charge.

 Straight Talk Facts

 - Offered by The Trauma Burn Center at no charge to participants

 - Tuesdays, on a bi-monthly basis from 9:15 a.m. to 4 p.m.